Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Introduction

-Beyond aligning real-world and synthetic blur augmentations, our framework conditions the diffusion process on an explicit physical bokeh parameter and employs specialized attention mechanisms to preserve scene layout.
-Specifically, we employ lightweight cross-attention adapters that inject blur cues into the model without overwriting textual content, enabling fine-grained adjustments in depth-of-field.
-Additionally, our grounded self-attention is trained with pivot-based pairs, so that altering the blur intensity in one image respects the structure of another reference image.
-Together, these components disentangle blur from the underlying scene, allowing us to transition between shallow and deep focus without inadvertently reshaping the layout.

-Compared to post-processing approaches that add blur to images based on depth estimation~\cite{pengBokehMeWhenNeural2022a}, our approach has several key advantages.
-First, it enables direct bokeh control, allowing users to achieve the desired bokeh strength immediately without post-processing.
-Second, given an initial image, our approach allows for adjusting the bokeh strength in both directions—either increasing or decreasing it—whereas post-processing methods struggle to remove blur.
-Third, leveraging the image prior of the pretrained diffusion model and the hybrid dataset, our method often produces more natural bokeh effects, especially in challenging areas such as thin structures (see Figure~\ref{fig:comparison-ref}).
+Compared to post-processing approaches that add blur to images based on estimated depth maps~\cite{pengBokehMeWhenNeural2022}, our method offers several key advantages.
+First, it allows direct bokeh control during generation, letting users specify blur strength without post-processing.
+Second, given a generated image, our method supports adjusting the bokeh strength in both directions—either increasing or decreasing it—whereas post-processing methods struggle to remove blur.
+Third, by leveraging the generative prior of the pretrained diffusion model and our hybrid dataset, our method produces more natural bokeh effects, especially in challenging areas such as thin structures and translucent materials (see \figref{comparison-ref} and \figref{bokehme}).

-In summary, (1) we propose Bokeh Diffusion, a \emph{scene-consistent bokeh control} framework for text-to-image diffusion, allowing physically motivated depth-of-field changes without content modification; (2) we introduce a \emph{curated dataset} and \emph{hybrid training pipeline} that leverage EXIF-based cues from in-the-wild data and synthetic blur augmentations, furnishing the model with contrastive defocus states; (3) we present extensive experiments to validate how our approach preserves scene composition while enabling lens-like blur adjustments, something that prompt-based methods struggle to achieve; (4) we present additional native applications, such as real image editing via inversion.
+In summary, (1) we propose Bokeh Diffusion, a \emph{scene-consistent bokeh control} framework for T2I diffusion, allowing physically motivated defocus blur changes without altering scene content; (2) we introduce a \emph{curated dataset} and \emph{hybrid training pipeline} leveraging EXIF-based cues from in-the-wild data and synthetic blur augmentations as contrastive examples; (3) we extensively evaluate our method and show that it consistently outperforms baselines across accuracy, consistency, and perceptual quality metrics; (4) we demonstrate the versatility of our approach by deploying it on both the UNet-based Stable Diffusion and the MMDiT-based FLUX architectures, achieving strong results across both; and (5) we explore additional applications such as real image editing via inversion.